Insure summer and seasonal employees in time

 Give the summer employee a payroll calculation when you pay their wages.
 Remember to give them an employment certificate when the employment ends.

-Help from our chatbot and customer service
+Help from our customer service